 Commissions or Other Bonuses

 Some clients prefer to offer performance-based commissions or bonuses to motivate contractors.
-These cannot be tracked via our regular Status system, and must be reported to our Billing team manually.
-Please email email@example.com prior to Tuesday to report any additional payments your contractors are owed for the previous pay period.
+These cannot be tracked via our regular status system, and must be added to your weekly invoice manually.
+You can do this within the platform by navigating to Workforce > Invoice History.

 Corrections or Alterations

 Our system is designed to be intuitive and accurate, but mistakes or misunderstandings can occasionally happen.
-If you have questions or corrections regarding your contractors' compensation, please reach out to firstname.lastname@example.org.
+If agents accidentally work for more time than was approved, you have the ability to adjust these hours directly on your weekly invoice.
+If you have questions or corrections regarding your contractors' compensation, please reach out to email@example.com.